Diagrams17 min read--

 What Makes a Good Electrical Diagram for Campers and Boats?

 Planning your electrical system is one thing.
 Understanding it later — or showing it to someone else — is another.
-That’s where a good wiring diagram makes all the difference.
+That is where a good wiring diagram makes all the difference.

 So what exactly makes an electrical diagram "good"?
 Let's break it down.